EVERBRIDGE ALERT: Bragar Eagel & Squire, P.C. is Investigating Everbridge, Inc. on Behalf of Everbridge Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Everbridge, Inc. (“Everbridge” or the “Company”) (NASDAQ: EVBG) on behalf of Everbridge stockholders.
+NEW YORK, Dec.
+15, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Everbridge, Inc. (“Everbridge” or the “Company”) ( EVBG) on behalf of Everbridge stockholders.
 Our investigation concerns whether Everbridge has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.